 2. Repel With Smells

-- Plant lavender.
-Dogs detest the smell of lavender and will not cross a row of lavender plants to access a yard.
+- Plant lavender: Dogs dislike the smell of lavender and avoid crossing a row of lavender plants to access a yard.

-- Scatter citrus rinds around the perimeter of your lawn.
-As with lavender, dogs don’t like the smell and will avoid your grass.
+- Scatter citrus rinds: Place citrus peels around the perimeter of your lawn.
+Just like lavender, dogs are not fond of the smell and will stay away from your grass.

-- Mix together white and apple cider vinegar in a ratio of 1 cup of white vinegar to 2 cups of apple cider vinegar.
-Spray this mixture around the edge of your yard.
-As with lavender and citrus, dogs dislike the smell of vinegar and will travel to another location.
+Vinegar: Combine 1 cup of white vinegar with 2 cups of apple cider vinegar.
+Spray this mixture along the edge of your yard.
+Dogs dislike the smell of vinegar, similar to lavender and citrus, and avoid those areas.

-Maintain a clean yard without any exciting objects that a dog might be interested in exploring.
-If you’re having issues with neighborhood dogs with unknown owners or stray dogs without dog tags, this solution could work without resorting to more drastic measures, like having to call animal control.
+If you’re dealing with neighborhood dogs without known owners or stray dogs without identification tags, this solution can be effective without taking more drastic measures, like calling local animal control.

 5. Create a Barrier